giraffe-fsharp/Giraffe/DOCUMENTATION.md

             // Return a Task<HttpContext option>
 ```

-Setting a HTTP header in the response can be done via the `SetHttpHeader (key : string) (value : obj)` extension method:
+Setting an HTTP header in the response can be done via the `SetHttpHeader (key : string) (value : obj)` extension method:

 ```fsharp
 let someHttpHandler : HttpHandler =